debix-tech/bpc-imx93-01/README.md

 - For safety reasons, the device can only be disassembled by professional personnel.

-- Do not place the device in a place where the ambient temperature is below -40℃ or above 85℃.
+- Do not place the device outside the specified ambient temperature range.
 This will damage the machine.
 It needs to be kept in an environment at controlled temperature.

 ## Contact Us
 - **Headquarters**: DEBIX Technology Inc., 8345 Gold River Ct., Las Vegas, NV 89113, USA